AztecProtocol/aztec-packages/docs/docs/concepts/foundation/accounts/authwit.md

 ## In Aztec

 Adopting ERC20 for Aztec is not as simple as it might seem because of private state.
-In public, we can just use the ERC20 standard, but in private it is not as simple.

 If you recall from [State model](./../state_model.md), private state is generally only known by its owner and those they have shared it with.
 Because it relies on secrets, private state might be "owned" by a contract, but it needs someone with knowledge of these secrets to actually spend it.
 You might see where this is going.